 Donnelly, M., 2015.
 A new approach to researching school effects on higher education participation.
 British Journal of Sociology of Education, 36 (7), pp. 1073-1090.

 Donnelly, M., 2014.
 The Road to Oxbridge:Schools and Elite University Choices.
 British Journal of Educational Studies, 62 (1), pp. 57-72.

 Donnelly, M., 2010.
 Book Review: Denzin, N. and Giardina, M. (eds), Qualitative Inquiry and Social Justice: Toward a Politics of Hope.
 Walnut Creek, CA: Left Coast Press, 2009.
 309 pp. (including index).
 ISBN 9781598744224 (hbk); ISBN 9781598744231 (pbk).
 Qualitative Research, 10 (3), pp. 387-389.

 Conference or Workshop Items

 Donnelly, M., 2016.
 Spatial and social (im)mobilities through higher education.
 In: Im/mobile youth, 2016-04-01 - 2016-04-01, University of Manchester.

 Donnelly, M., 2014.
 A new approach to researching (inter)nationalism in school settings.
 In: Alliance for International Education Conference, 2014-10-10 - 2014-10-12, India.

 Donnelly, M., 2010.
 'School effects' on access to higher education.
-In: ESRC Seminar Series: Challenging the Orthodoxy of School Effectiveness and School Improvement: Towards new Theoretical Perspectives, 2010-03-12, Cardiff.
+In: ESRC Seminar Series: Challenging the Orthodoxy of School Effectiveness and School Improvement: Towards new Theoretical Perspectives, 2010-03-12, UK.

 Donnelly, M., 2010.
 An exploration of the ‘school effect’ on higher education entry: some methodological issues.
 In: British Educational Research Association Annual Conference, 2010-08-31 - 2010-09-03, University of Warwick.